DataDog/datadog-agent/docs/public/components/faq.md

 ## Optional dependency

 You might need to express the fact that some of your dependencies are optional.
-This often happens for components that interact with many other components **if available** (ie: were included at compile time).
-This allow your component to interact with each other without forcing their inclusion in the current binary.
+This often happens for components that interact with many other components **if available** (that is, if they were included at compile time).
+This allows your component to interact with each other without forcing their inclusion in the current binary.

-The [optional.Option](https://github.com/DataDog/datadog-agent/tree/main/pkg/util/optional) type answer such need.
+The [optional.Option](https://github.com/DataDog/datadog-agent/tree/main/pkg/util/optional) type answers this need.

-A good example would our metadata components that are included in multiple binaries (`core-agent`, `DogStatsD`, ...).
+For examples, consider the metadata components that are included in multiple binaries (`core-agent`, `DogStatsD`, etc.).
-Such components want to use the `sysprobeconfig` component if available. `sysprobeconfig` is available in the `core-agent` but not in `DogStatsD`.
+These components use the `sysprobeconfig` component if it is available. `sysprobeconfig` is available in the `core-agent` but not in `DogStatsD`.

-To do this the `metadata` component will do this:
+To do this in the `metadata` component:

 ```
 type Requires struct {